Best practices for building a language understanding app with Cognitive Services

 "Book a flight" and "Book a hotel" use the same vocabulary of "book a ".
-This is overlapping so it should be the same intent with the different words of flight and hotel extracted entities.
+This format is the same so it should be the same intent with the different words of flight and hotel as extracted entities.

 Do find sweet spot for intents

 Use prediction data from LUIS to determine if your intents are overlapping.
 Overlapping intents confuse LUIS.
 The result is that the top scoring intent is too close to another intent.
 Because LUIS does not use the exact same path through the data for training each time, an overlapping intent has a chance of being first or second in training.
 You want the utterance's score for each intention to be farther apart so this flip/flop doesn't happen.
 Good distinction for intents should result in the expected top intent every time.

 Keep a separate set of utterances that isn't used as example utterances or endpoint utterances.
 Keep improving the app for your test set.
 Adapt the test set to reflect real user utterances.
 Use this test set to evaluate each iteration or version of the app.

 Developers should have three sets of data.
 The first is the example utterances for building the model.
 The second is for testing the model at the endpoint.
 The third is the blind test data used in batch testing.
 This last set isn't used in training the application nor sent on the endpoint.

 Do add phrase lists and patterns in later iterations

 Phrase lists allow you to define dictionaries of words related to your app domain.
 Seed your phrase list with a few words then use the suggest feature so LUIS knows about more words in the vocabulary specific to your app.
 Don't add every word to the vocabulary since the phrase list isn't an exact match.